Getting Started with OpenHands

 Refactoring

-Please rename all the single-letter variables in ./app.go
+Rename all the single-letter variables in ./app.go.

 build_and_deploy_widgets

-into two functions,build_widgets
+function into two functions,build_widgets

 anddeploy_widgets

-in widget.php
+in widget.php.

 Bug Fixes

-Currently the email field in the
+The email field in the

 /subscribe

 endpoint is rejecting .io domains.
-Please fix this.
+Fix this.

 The